MystenLabs/walrus-docs/docs/usage/stake.md

 You can exchange your Testnet SUI to WAL using the dApp as follows:

 - Click the `Get WAL` button.
-- Select the amount of SUI.
-This will be exchanged to WAL at a 1:1 rate.
+- Select the amount of SUI to exchange for WAL.
 - And click `Exchange`.
 - *Follow the instructions in your wallet to approve the transaction.*